-Reportable segments are components of an entity that have separate financial data that the entity's chief operating decision maker ("CODM") regularly reviews when allocating resources and assessing performance.
+Reportable segments are components of an entity that have separate financial data that the entity's CODM regularly reviews when allocating resources and assessing performance.
 Our CODM is our chief executive officer.
-Previously, we had four reportable segments: Orion Services Group Division ("OSG"), Orion Distribution Services Division ("ODS"), Orion U.S. Markets Division ("USM") and Orion Electric Vehicle Charging Division ("EV Segment").
+Previously, we had four reportable segments: Orion Services Group Division, Orion Distribution Services Division, Orion U.S. Markets Division and Orion Electric Vehicle Charging Division (the "EV Segment").
 Effective during the first quarter of fiscal 2024, we began to evaluate and report the business using three segments: Orion Lighting Division, Orion Maintenance Division and Orion Electric Vehicle Charging Division.